Sechsschartenturm, Heavy MG bunker, La Mare Mill: The bunker

 The bunker is an early variant of what became the Type 632 design and is found only in the Channel Islands.
 It features a series of rooms in a triangular mass of concrete (a similar shape to the 632).
 The first large room is the command room, which also served as the dormitory.
 The small rectangular room beyond the command room is the magazine, where the bunker's ammunition was stored.
-The last, circular room held the bags of spent ammunition; the cupola sat directly above this room.
+The last, circular, room held the bags of spent ammunition; the cupola sat directly above this room.

 The entrance to this bunker is down a rock cut alley that would provide an attacker absolutely no cover or room to maneuver, making the entrance defence, which consisted of one MG34 or MG42 that fired through a small embrasure, quite formidable.
 The entrance defence was also the most exposed area.
 Because the defenders could not seal its loophole to the same standard as the loopholes on the turret, the fortress engineers decided to separate the entrance defence from the rest of the structure with a series of gas doors.

-The bunker when in operation would have been pressurized.
+The bunker in operation would have been pressurized.
 The pressurization would keep out poison gas should the Allies use it, and ensure that when the guns fired, almost all the smoke from the burnt powder exited the bunker.
 When the gunners fired, the pressurized air in the bunker would push the gasses out through the guns' barrels.
 The reduction in smoke would allow the crew to operate effectively even when firing constantly.
 The pressurization also meant that the spent cases contained less residual gas, meaning they could just be fed out of the cupola via pipes into bags with no danger of smoking out the bunker's other occupants.

 As with most, if not all bunkers along the Atlantic Wall, the bunker featured an escape shaft.
 To escape, the occupants of the bunker would first have to remove a metal door, revealing two rows of steel bars.
 After the crew had cleared the steel bars, they still would have to shift an area of soil and demolish a brick wall.
 The escape shaft was not convenient to use, but with the bunker having a good ventilation system and walls several metres of concrete thick, the chances are the shaft would never have to be used.

 Another feature of the bunker is the interior decor.
 Like the decor of most bunkers, it is spartan, apart from the wooden cladding.
 The cladding provided sound damping; we do not know whether this was intended or accidental.

 On top of the bunker there is a tobruk, a concrete foxhole where the defenders could station an additional MG34.
 Later in the war the Germans constructed a railway embankment towards the south side of the bunker, limiting its field of fire.
 This may have been temporary while construction work was being carried out in the area.